wayneIBM/vpc-on-classic/vpc-cli-reference.md

 - `GROUP`: ID of the security group.
 - `NIC`: ID of the network interface.
-- `--force, -f`: Remove without confirmation.
+- `--force, -f`: Force the operation without confirmation.

 ---